What Is A Contested Divorce?

 - Divorce/legal separation trial: Both parties must bring evidence with them to trial to help them make the case for their preferred outcome.
 They must also bring documents relating to all debts and assets.
 The judge will decide all remaining issues.
 Each task must be completed correctly in a predetermined time frame, and if you fail to meet the requirements, you risk your divorce case being dismissed and having to start over.
 This is why most individuals retain a Milwaukee family law attorney for a contested divorce case.

+If you are looking for cost information or undecided about whether a contested divorce is right for you, read more about the different divorce types and what they can mean for your family.
 If you are party to a contested divorce, you need an attorney who can represent your interests.
-Call the Karp & Iancu, S.C.
-Firm to represent you.
+Call Karp & Iancu to represent you.